-On western lands dominated by sagebrush, large wildfires are now much more frequent and intense.
 Such fires pose a major threat to ranchers, local communities, and others who depend on this ecosystem for their livelihood and rural way of life.
-These uncharacteristic fires are often a result of the large-scale spread and dominance of nonnative invasive annual grasses.
-Hundreds of partners are working together to better prevent fires, improve efforts in suppression, and address the threat of invasive species.
+The sagebrush ecosystem provides the base to millions of acres of productive agriculture.
+The loss of this base due to frequent and catastrophic wildfire and the spread of invasives impacts the food, water, and air quality of cities and communities across the West.
+Hundreds of partners are working together to better prevent these types of fires and address the threat of invasive species.
 These actions benefit sage grouse and other wildlife species, as well as the communities that depend on the economic, ecological, and social values of the sagebrush ecosystem.

 Putting Science into Practice